oasci/bc-omics/content/appendices/algorithms/search/fm-index/_index.md

 Ranks communicate how many times that letter occurs in the original string.
 "a" in our case has the highest rank of 4, which means there are a total of five a's in our string.

-!!! note
+> [!note]

-    In the context of the BWT, the rank of a character within the L column does not simply indicate how many times the character appears, but rather its sequential position among identical characters within that column.
-This is a crucial point because the BWT, by design, groups similar characters together due to the sorting of all cyclic permutations of the original string.
-The rank tells us not just about the quantity of occurrences but about the order of each occurrence within the transformed string.
+> In the context of the BWT, the rank of a character within the L column does not simply indicate how many times the character appears, but rather its sequential position among identical characters within that column.
+> This is a crucial point because the BWT, by design, groups similar characters together due to the sorting of all cyclic permutations of the original string.
+> The rank tells us not just about the quantity of occurrences but about the order of each occurrence within the transformed string.

 The power of this rank is that the F letter with the same rank as a L letter is the same letter from the original string.
 Don't believe me?